 If you’re wondering what the Gatlinburg 4th of July Midnight Parade is like, check out the video below to get an idea of what to expect.

 Video of the 4th of July Midnight Parade in Gatlinburg, TN

 The Gatlinburg Fourth of July Fireworks can be seen throughout downtown and from any lodging that faces downtown.
-The fireworks begin at 10pm on July 4th and conclude with one of the biggest finales you will ever see…seriously…it’s mind-blowing.
+The fireworks has historically begun at 10pm on July 4th and concludes with one of the biggest finales you will ever see…seriously…it’s mind-blowing.
+They haven’t said yet if this year’s fireworks will be at a different time, but we will update this article if they change it.
 Finding a good spot to see the fireworks is pretty easy….if you can see the sky, you’re good.
 If you happen to be staying in a cabin where you can see downtown, then enjoy the incredible view!

 Wherever you decide to celebrate the 4th of July, we join you in honoring our nation and those who fight for it.
 If you or your family have served in our nation’s military or are currently serving, we give you our most sincere gratitude.
 Thank you!